home | what's new | other sitescontact | about

 Father Benson's disquisition of spirit archetype leads into a discussion of personal temperament, which discourse is posted in the article on "anger."

-I mention this here because, given the stress of living in our troubled world, our present personalities, subject to moodiness, anger, despair, and the like, in a sense, do not reflect our true selves.
+I mention this here because, given the stress of living in our troubled world, our present personalities, subject to a goaded moodiness, anger catalyzed by untoward events, despair, and the like, in a sense, do not reflect our true selves.
 "Archetypal perfection" will manifest once we take up residence in the "real world."

 Spirit archetype is a potent concept and will yet affect most aspects of our lives; for example, the typical John-and-Mary relationship of the Earth is but the pale, faded copy of eternal Twin-Soul romance and marriage to be discovered in Summerland.